binkley/kunits/README.md

 The exemplar of quirkiness is traditional
 [_English units_](https://en.wikipedia.org/wiki/English_units):

+- [English units of denomination (money)](src/main/kotlin/hm/binkley/kunits/system/english/denomination/EnglishDenominations.kt)
 - [English units of length](src/main/kotlin/hm/binkley/kunits/system/english/length/EnglishLengths.kt)
 - [English units of time](src/main/kotlin/hm/binkley/kunits/system/english/time/EnglishTimes.kt)
 - [English units of volume](src/main/kotlin/hm/binkley/kunits/system/english/volume/wine/EnglishVolumes.kt)
 - [English units of weight](src/main/kotlin/hm/binkley/kunits/system/english/weight/EnglishWeights.kt)

+Among the challenges with the English (British) systems of units is that coinages available in historic periods do not always align with expression of value.
+For example, the crown is a coin worth 5 shillings, however, it is notated as "5s" (5 shillings) rather as number of crowns as it was simply a coin, not a basis in the notation of value.
+The same is true for many or most historic coinage systems though the English (British) system is most prominent.

 Unreal systems of units for testing: